-Knowledge of the human and environmental inter-relationships in our world is essential in this age of globalization and greater recognition of diverse cultures.
+A knowledge of the human and environmental interrelationships in our world is essential in this age of globalization and greater recognition of diverse cultures.
 The Geography minor at King's College presents a multi-disciplinary approach to understanding the spatial variations of the world and how they impact the development of culture, economic systems, political structures, and the environment.
 Students also gain knowledge and experience in the techniques and technology used in the study of the earth and its inhabitants.

 The minor is designed to enhance and broaden student learning in numerous majors at King's College.
-Students may choose to gain a general knowledge in geography or specialize in Environmental Geography, Human Geography or Urban and Community Geography.
+Students may choose to gain a general knowledge in geography or specialize in Environmental Geography or Human Geography